jasonsaini/to-do-list/README.md

 This is a basic to-do list that I created for my personal use in Python using Tkinter and win10toast libraries.
 It saves tasks from the user to a .dat file (tasks.dat) which must be saved in the same folder as the .exe or source code (or .py file)

-Use .exe for practical use and copy provided shortcut to desktop.
+Use .exe for practical use and right click to create shortcut to desktop.

 Use to-do-1.py to edit the code.